LeoniePhiline/axum-csrf-sync-pattern/README.md

 The middleware requires and is built upon [`tower_sessions`](https://docs.rs/tower-sessions/).

-The current version is built for and works with `axum 0.6.x`, `tower-sessions 0.4.x`.
+The current version is built for and works with `axum 0.7.x`, `tower-sessions 0.9.x`.

-There will be support for `axum 0.7` and later versions.

 The [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) prevents the custom request header to be set by foreign scripts.